 Homemade Shamrock Chips with this Lucky Salsa recipe make for a festively delicious St. Patrick’s Day snack.
 Simply grab the FlatOut® Garden Spinach flatbreads in the deli area of your Price Chopper and Market 32 Supermarkets to turn them into shamrock chips everyone will love.

-These crunchy, savory chips are perfectly served with a little Lucky Salsa made from heirloom tomatoes.
-While the chips are baking, you can whip this up quickly for a tasty bite by chopping or using a mini food processor; it’s veggies all the way.
+These crunchy, savory chips are perfectly served with a little Lucky Salsa made from heirloom tomatoes or golden minis.
+While the chips are baking and/or cooling, you can whip up the salsa for a tasty bite by chopping or using a mini food processor; it’s fresh veggies all the way.

-Garden Spinach FlatOut® Flatbread
+- Garden Spinach FlatOut® Flatbread

 Using a medal shamrock shaped cookie cutter, cut each flatbread into shamrocks.

 Coat a baking sheet with a very light layer of canola oil.
 Place the shamrock shaped flatbreads onto the baking sheet.
 Baste the top of each shamrock with a very light layer of oil.